ThaxxVira/codeExamples/IDL_examples/README.md

 # IDL Examples

-This directory will contain examples of code writtin in IDL.
+This directory will contain original code (unless otherwise specified) writtin in IDL.

 Files will be added as code is reviewed and confirmed to operate as intended.